theparadoxxdev/Arch-Linux-Install-Script/README.md

 # Arch-Linux-Install-Script
- An easy to use installer script for Arch Linux!
+ An easy to use installer script that just works for Arch Linux!

 !!!THIS IS CURRENTLY IN DEVELOPMENT, AND IS NOT FUCTIONAL AT THIS TIME!!!